 - 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on System, and click on User Interface. - 3.
+Click on System, and click on Timeout. - 3.
 Review the settings.
-Click Apply to save changes. - SNMP Agent: Click the drop-down list to one of the following options. - Enabled When you enable this parameter, the SNMP agent is active.
-You can manage the switch with SNMP network management software and the switch's private MIB. - Disabled When you enable this parameter, the SNMP agent is inactive. - Web Server Status Displays the current SNMP status.

-• Web Idle Timeout - Enter the idle period in minutes, when the switch will automatically log out a user from the switch management page.
+Click Apply to save changes. - Web Idle Timeout Enter the idle period in minutes, when the switch will automatically log out a user from the switch management page.